-Can the gastric cancer adipocytes be beneficial in predicting of disease outcome?

-Abstract:
+Title: THE ROLE OF GASTRIC CANCER ADIPOCYTES IN PREDICTING DISEASE OUTCOME?

+Abstract

 Background.
-Increasing evidence has suggested that the host inflammatory status is associated with prognosis of a number of solid tumors and that many cancers are inflammation-related.
-Preoperative neutrophil-to-lymphocyte ratio (NLR) turned out to be routinely available prognostic biomarker, useful predictor of postoperative survival for patients with various tumors including gastric cancer (GC).
-However, there are some doubts concerning prognostic value of preoperative NLR.
-GC is a tumor type that grows in the anatomical vicinity of adipose tissue, expansion of which causes adipose dysfunction and inflammation to increase systemic levels of proinflammatory factors.
-A key role in this mechanism seems to be played by the onset of low-grade systemic inflammation.
-The aim of this study was to find out whether there is relationship between prognosis of disease outcome due to value of NLR and density of adipocites in primary tumor of patients with GC.
+There is increasing evidence that the host inflammatory status influences the prognosis of a number of solid tumors.
+Many cancers are inflammation-related as evidenced by. preoperative neutrophil-to-lymphocyte ratio (NLR).
+This prognostic biomarker can predict postoperative survival for patients with various tumors, including gastric cancer (GC).

+GC is a tumor type that grows in the anatomical vicinity of adipose tissues, inducing adipose dysfunction and low-grade inflammatory response.

+Aim:The aim of this study was to correlate the relationship between NLR values and adipocite density in the prognostication of patients with GC.

 Materials and Methods.
-A total of 171 patients with GC were eligible for retrospective analysis between 2009 and 2015.
-NLR was easily obtained from a routine peripheral blood test.
-Immunohistochemical examination of tumor tissue has been applied.
-All statistical analyses were conducted.
+In this six year retrospective study between 2009 and 2015, a total of 171 patients with immunohistochemically confirmed GC were subjected to statistical analysis to correlate the relationship between NLR and adipocite density values.

 Results.
-Low prognostic value of NLR is the most reliable for the favorable outcome for patients having low density of adipocites in tumor.
-Patients with high density of CAAs have very high risk of dying and that is not depended on the value of NLR.
+Lower values of NLR and adipocite densities was associated with more favourable outcomes.
+Patients with high density of cancer-associated adipocited (CAAs) had a poor prognosis independent of NLR values.

 Conclusion.
-Prognosis due to value of preoperative of NLR is essentially modified by the tumor CAA density which is the basis for additional identification of patients with an unfavorable outcomes of disease and the risk of mortality.
-It is the evidence for the expediency of the evaluation of tumor CAA density in operation material and clinicians need to consider tumor CAA density for decisions on treatment strategy.
+Tumor CAA density influences NLR and reflects unfavorable outcomes of disease and higher mortality.
+These bio markers must be considered in decisions regarding treatment strategies.

 Keywords.
 Gastric cancer, BMI, neutrophil-to-lymphocyte ratio, cancer-associated adipocytes.